 Diving Japan – The Land of the Rising Sun is, for me… one of the most interesting countries in the world.

 It is also an incredibly diverse country.
-And while most foreign visitors may not get past Tokyo, the rest of the country is quite different with much to see.
+And while most foreign visitors may not get past Tokyo, the rest of the country is quite different with so much to see.

 There is also some very interesting diving in Japan and I have yet to personally experience most of it.
 But what I have done makes me want to go back from more.